kos-lang/kos/doc/grammar.md

 expression, then the compound statement following `default` is executed, if it exists, otherwise the switch statement terminates.

-If there is no fallthrough statement following a compound statement, then the switch statement terminates after that compound statement is executed.

-If a fallthrough statement is executed following a compound statement or following a matching right-hand-side expression, the switch statement does not terminate, but the execution continues in the next defined case section, as if the right-hand-side expression (or "default") for that section matched.
+If a fallthrough statement is found inside any case section, the switch statement does not terminate, but the execution continues in the next case section, regardless of whether the switch expression matches the condition in that case statement or not.

+A fallthrough statement is not allowed in the last case section.

     SwitchStatement ::= "switch" RHSExpression
                         "{" ( SwitchCase )* [ DefaultCase ] ( SwitchCase )* "}"

-    SwitchCase      ::= "case" CaseSpec CaseStatement
+    SwitchCase      ::= "case" CaseSpec ":" Statement ( Statement )*

-    DefaultCase     ::= "default" CaseStatement
+    DefaultCase     ::= "default" ":" Statement ( Statement )*

-    CaseSpec        ::= RHSExpression
+    CaseSpec        ::= RHSExpression ( "," RHSExpression )*

-    CaseStatement   ::= ( CompoundStatement [ Fallthrough ] )
-                        | Fallthrough

-    Fallthrough     ::= "fallthrough" OptSemicolon

 Loop statement